Isn’t it interesting to think there is a market for selling used hearing aids and hearing products?

-- From this point we will help guide you, the seller, on the price that we believe the hearing aid or hearable will sell in the marketplace, just like any consignment store.
+- From this point, we will help guide you, the seller, on the price that we believe the hearing aid or hearable will sell in the marketplace, just like any consignment store.
 Just like when I want to sell some of my more fashionable and expensive clothing that I no longer wear, I go to a consignment store.
-They tell me what the product is worth (if anything) and keep it in their store to sell.
+They tell me what the item is worth (if anything) and keep it in their store to sell.

 Here is how selling with Hears Hearing & Hearables works:

 - You must be a member of our store to sell consignment items.
 It is a benefit to our members.
 Membership is not expensive.